cloudurable/spark-cluster/README.md

 ## Spark Job History Server
-With the Spark Job History server we can track metrics like:
+With the Spark Job History server we can track metrics.

 You run the history server using this command.

 ```bash
  /opt/spark/sbin/start-history-server.sh
 ```

+We install this with an ansible playbook.

 With the history server running, it should be easy to track time for serialization, scheduler and more.